 Context management involves the following steps:

-- Output Context to define tags that indicate the current intent being executed
+- Output Context to define tags that indicate the current intent is executed.

-- KC – Contextual Intent Detection using context tags to identify the terms/nodes from the FAQs
+- Contextual Intent Detection using context tags to identify the terms/nodes from the FAQs.

-Context tags can be generated and stored in the context object to be used for managing the Bot behavior and user experience.
-The platform creates a context object for every user intent, like dialog tasks and FAQs (refer here for more on Context Object).
+Context Tags are generated and stored in the context object to be used for managing the assistant’s behavior and user experience.
+The Platform creates a context object for every user intent, like dialog tasks and FAQs (refer here for more on Context Object).

-Intent name, Entity names, and FAQ Term/Node names are emitted by default.
+Intent names, Entity names, and FAQ Term/Node names are emitted by default.

 Additionally, the following can be defined to be included in the Context Object:

-- Context tags – You can add context tags from the NLP settings for Dialog, Action, Alert, and Info Tasks, and Entities.
+- Context Tags – You can add context tags from the NLP settings for Dialog, Action, Alert, Info Tasks, and Entities.

 - Entity Value – You set an option to indicate whether entity values captured should be emitted or not for each entity node.

-- Intent name is emitted as a contextual tag for all dialog tasks when the task execution is initiated.
+- The intent name is emitted as a contextual tag for all dialog tasks when the task execution is initiated.

 - You can add any additional tags from the NLP Properties tab of the dialog task (you may have to scroll down).

-The platform supports emitting details of the action, alert and info tasks when executed by the user:
+The Platform supports emitting details of the alert tasks when executed by the user:

-- Task name is emitted as a contextual tag for all action, alert and info tasks when the task execution is initiated.
+- The task name is emitted as a contextual tag for all alert tasks when the task execution is initiated.

-- You can add any additional tags at the time of Task creation under More Options or from the General Settings.
+- You can add any additional tags at the time of task creation under More Options or from the General Settings.

 - You can also emit output context tags from pre-processors or post-processors using the

-Entity values captured from end users can be emitted based on the:
+Entity values captured from end-users are emitted based on the: